comprna/RATTLE/README.md

         use this mode if data is direct RNA (disables checking both strands)
 ```

-Input must be consensus sequences from the previous step.
+Input must be the consensus sequences from the previous step.
 A final clustering and correction is performed to output a final transcriptome with quantification

-## Example dataset
+## Example datasets

 We provide an example dRNA file of 8306 reads to test Rattle in the folder named **toyset**